For elements not mentioned here see: Elements of the chart

 Uncheck Show labels if you want to hide the axis labels altogether.

-This group of settings manages the distance between elements on the chart.
+This panel of settings manages the distance between elements on the chart.
 Indentation defines the minimum distance from the leftmost/rightmost side of the chart and the left/right side of the graph area.